Antoine's shrimp remoulade

 3. Dooky Chase's

 Dooky Chase's—and the late chef Leah Chase—are New Orleans icons.
-The Treme restaurant is known for its role in the Civil Rights movement when many leaders used it as a meeting spot for shared meals.
-The walls are adorned with an impressive collection of African-American art and, of course, the food contributes to the fame: some of the best fried chicken in town, a menu of Creole classics and an impressive lunch buffet are must-tries.
+The Treme restaurant is known for its role in the Civil Rights Movement, serving as a meeting spot where many leaders shared meals.
+The walls are adorned with an impressive collection of African American art and, of course, the food contributes to the fame: some of the best fried chicken in town, a menu of Creole classics and an impressive lunch buffet are must-tries.

 4. Galatoire's